23 Free & Cheap Things to Do in NYC Right Now

 6. Attend a Free Performance

-Who says you can’t enjoy the finer things in life without spending a fortune?
-The Juilliard School is not just any old music conservatory; it’s a vibrant hub where the future stars of stage and screen hone their craft.
+The Juilliard School is a pulsing hub where the future stars of stage and screen hone their craft.

 New York City central park during fall